xphyr/flaskdemo/README.md

 ## Deploying the flask application

 Assuming that you have committed your changes as outlined above, we can now deploy the application.
+There are two ways to configure this application build.
+The first is to use an OpenShift Jenkins Build strategy.
+The Jenkins Build Strategy is a way to create a Jenkins job in an OpenShift hosted Jenkins server with some yaml.
+This is a quick way to create a Jenkins job but as of OpenShift 4.5 is [deprecated](https://docs.openshift.com/container-platform/4.5/builds/build-strategies.html#builds-strategy-pipeline-build_build-strategies) It is documented here for completeness, and does still work.
+However it is suggested that you follow the instructions labeled "Deploying Using Jenkins Pipeline UI" for long term support.

+### Deploying Using Jenkins Build Strategy
   Switch to the cicd project and create the buildconfig from the file you edited earlier:

 ```
 oc project cicd
 oc create -f flask_pipeline_bc.yaml
 ```

 Using the Jenkins URI you gathered from the Jenkins Setup instructions, log into Jenkins.
 You should find a folder called "cicd", select that and you should now have a pipeline called "cicd/spring-sample-app-pipeline".
-Select the pipeline, and then click "Build Now".

-At this point, you should see a Jenkins job start.
-Depending on the speed of your cluster this build process may take a few minutes.
+### Deploying Using Jenkins Pipeline UI

+Using the Jenkins URI you gathered from the Jenkins Setup instructions, log into Jenkins.
+1. Select New Item
+2. Enter "FlaskDemo" and select "Pipeline Project" then Click OK
+3. Under "Pipeline" select "Pipeline from SCM"
+4. Under SCM select "Git"
+5. Enter YOUR repository URL (eg: `https://github.com/xphyr/flaskdemo` )
+6. Click Save

+### Building your application

+Now that you have created your Jenkins job (either via a build config, or via the Jenkins GUI) we can build the application.
+Select the build (either cicd/flask-sample-app-pipeline, or FlaskDemo) and click "Build Now".

 Once the build completes successfully, we need to get the route to access the application.
 Run the following command: